sarahmaine/ELK-Stack-Project-/README.md

 # Scripts-from-GWU-Bootcamp
-This repository contains all scripts wirrten throughout weeks 1-13 of GWU Bootcamp.
+This repository contains all scripts writtenen throughout weeks 1-13 of GWU Bootcamp.